jkrooswyk/Story-Risk-Board/README.md

 Story-Risk-Board
 ================

-This is a card board for stories that organizes them by risk level.
+This is a card board for stories that organizes them by risk level and color-codes the cards by severity.

 - THIS APP REQUIRES A CUSTOM FIELD FOR STORIES called RiskLevel
 - RiskLevel is a drop down of Low, Medium, High, Critical